littledivy/covid19-pune/README.md

 This repo is maintained by a student who has his board exams going on ...
 So any contribution would be helpful!

 ## Precaution
-The WHO website explains it better :)
+The WHO website explains it better...
 [Click here](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public)

 ## March 11